JialinC/xv6/MIT_P4/README.md

 The first line prints the address of the argument of vmprint.
 Each PTE line shows the PTE index in its page directory, the pte, the physical address for the PTE.
 The output should also indicate the level of the page directory: the top-level entries are preceeded by "..", the next level down with another "..", and so on.
 You should not print entries that are not mapped.
 In the above example, the top-level page directory has mappings for entry 0 and 255.
 The next level down for entry 0 has only index 0 mapped, and the bottom-level for that index 0 has entries 0, 1, and 2 mapped.

 # Some hints:
-Use the macros at the end of the file kernel/riscv.h.
+Use the macros at the end of the file kernel/riscv.h. <br />
-The function freewalk may be inspirational.
+The function freewalk may be inspirational. <br />
-Define the prototype for vmprint in kernel/defs.h so that you can call it from exec.c.
+Define the prototype for vmprint in kernel/defs.h so that you can call it from exec.c. <br />
-Eliminate allocation from sbrk()
+Eliminate allocation from sbrk() <br />
 Your first task is to delete page allocation from the sbrk(n) system call implementation, which is the function sys_sbrk() in sysproc.c.
 The sbrk(n) system call grows the process's memory size by n bytes, and then returns the start of the newly allocated region (i.e., the old size).
 Your new sbrk(n) should just increment the process's size (myproc()->sz) by n and return the old size.
-It should not allocate memory -- so you should delete the call to growproc() (but you still need to increase the process's size!).
+It should not allocate memory -- so you should delete the call to growproc() (but you still need to increase the process's size!). <br />
-Try to guess what the result of this modification will be: what will break?
+Try to guess what the result of this modification will be: what will break? <br />

 Make this modification, boot xv6, and type echo hi to the shell.
-You should see something like this:
+You should see something like this: <br />

 init: starting sh <br />
 $ echo hiusertrap(): unexpected scause 0x000000000000000f pid=3 <br />